earthtoolsmaker/forest-elephants-rumble-detection/README.md

 | 0.6579649448394775 | 203.18885147571564 | 231.6151112318039 | 44.13426876068115 | 47.50721764564514 | data/08_artifacts/audio/rumbles/sample_0.wav | rumble |
 | ... | ... | ... | ... | ... | ... | ... |

+## Benchmark

+The aim of this project is to enable the rapid analysis of large-scale audio datasets, potentially reaching terabyte scales.
+By leveraging multiprocessing and utilizing the maximum number of CPU and GPU cores, we strive to optimize processing speed and efficiency.
+Benchmark analyses have been conducted on both CPU and GPU to ensure optimal performance.

+### CPU

+Processing a 24-hour audio file on an 8-core CPU takes approximately 35 seconds in total:

+- __Loading the audio file__: ~4 seconds
+- __Generating spectrograms__: ~11 seconds
+- __Running model inference__: ~19 seconds
+- __Miscellaneous tasks__: ~1 second

+### GPU + CPU

+Processing a 24-hour audio file using a GPU and an 8-core CPU takes approximately 18 seconds in total:

+- __Loading the audio file__: ~4 seconds
+- __Generating spectrograms__: ~11 seconds
+- __Running model inference__: ~2 seconds
+- __Miscellaneous tasks__: ~1 second

 ## Setup